hdezgeraldo/CS361-SP21-WikiService/README.md

 # CS361-SP21-WikiService

-This is a simple Wikipedia Image Scraper Service using;
+This is a simple Wikipedia Image Scraper Service using:

 -   Python
 -   Flask